 Key benefits in precision agriculture for sugarcane industry:

 The first step to improve the understanding of a farm’s productivity is to map and collect necessary information about soil nutrient levels and crop characteristics, accompanied by exact GPS locations to provide a base layer of information.

 REAL-TIME SHARING AND SUPPORTING DRONE IMAGERY DATA

 Large raster data obtained by drone mapping, satellite imagery or aerial photography can derive important spatial data such as orthomosaic maps, elevation models, or contours.
 Sharing and supporting large raster data in real-time, with different stakeholders and different privileges, is the most important factor when it comes to time efficiency in the farming industry.
-If you are interested in this topic, watch a webinar recording about supporting large raster data in GIS Cloud.
+If you are interested in this topic, check out post about supporting large raster data in GIS Cloud.

 FIELD REPORTS AND COLLABORATION

 Adopting a cloud-based GIS solution as a farm management tool can help farmers and land managers to keep track of day-to-day activities such as the application of chemicals, fertilizers, and water.
 They can also track the costs of harvesting, hauling, fertilizing and labor, and predict current and future fluctuations in precipitation, temperature, crop output, etc.

 Want to try GIS Cloud apps and see what they can do for you?
 Request a demo or sign up.